nodejs/node/doc/api/url.md

 A `URIError` is thrown if the `auth` property is present but cannot be decoded.

-Use of the legacy `url.parse()` method is discouraged.
-Users should use the WHATWG `URL` API.
+Use of the legacy `url.parse()` method is not encouraged as it is not officially supported by the project.
+Users are recommended to use the WHATWG `URL` API instead.
 Because the `url.parse()` method uses a lenient, non-standard algorithm for parsing URL strings, security issues can be introduced.
 Specifically, issues with [host name spoofing][] and incorrect handling of usernames and passwords have been identified.

 ### `url.resolve(from, to)`